whyboris/utilitarianism.net/content/en/05-population-ethics.md

 > **N** = number of persons; **Q** = average well-being level; **α** = critical level; **f()** = strictly increasing and strictly concave function with a horizontal asymptote

 Impersonal theories imply that creating an additional person with a (sufficiently) good life makes the world better, other things being equal.[^42] However, some people reject this implication.
-They say that there are no moral reasons to bring into existence additional people—at least no reasons based on the well-being these people would enjoy if created.
-Jan Narveson put this idea in slogan form: “We are in favour of making people happy, but neutral about making happy people”.[^43] _Person-affecting views_ of population ethics attempt to capture this intuition of neutrality, and are especially common among non-consequentialists.[^44]
+They say that there are no moral reasons to bring additional people into existence—at least no reasons based on the well-being these people would enjoy if created.
+Jan Narveson put this idea in slogan form: “We are in favor of making people happy, but neutral about making happy people”.[^43] _Person-affecting views_ of population ethics attempt to capture this intuition of neutrality, and are especially common among non-consequentialists.[^44]

 To this end, standard person-affecting views accept the _person-affecting restriction_:

 > **An outcome cannot be better (or worse) than another unless it is better (or worse) _for_ someone.**[^45]

 At first glance, this principle sounds eminently plausible.
 When considering only fixed-population cases, it amounts to an expression of _[welfarism](/types-of-utilitarianism#welfarism)_: the view that well-being is the only value.
-But problems arise when comparing outcomes in which different people exist, especially if combined with the principle of _Existence Incomparability_:[^46]
+But problems arise when comparing outcomes in which different people exist, especially if combined with the principle of _existence incomparability_:[^46]

 > **If a person exists in one outcome but not the other, it is not possible to compare their well-being across these outcomes.**